Human Resources Frequently Asked Questions

-The Civil Service Commission is the appellant body of the City of Cincinnati classified positions.
+The Civil Service Commission is the appellate body of the City of Cincinnati classified positions.
 They meet the second and fourth Thursday mornings of the month and hear appeals regarding testing, screening, minimum qualifications, etc. You must submit your letter of appeal in writing to the Civil Service Commission, 805 Central Avenue, Suite 200, Cincinnati, OH 45202.

 - May I submit a resume and be called when something opens up in my field?

 The Human Resources Department does not keep resumes on file.
 We encourage applicants to check our Jobs Hot Line (513-352-CITY) on a weekly basis so that they are aware of all openings for which they are interested.